 Summative assessment of the Reading Endorsement criteria takes place during final internship.
-The Polk State College Internship Supervisor evaluates the candidate via three Capstone courses, and considers feedback as provided by the district-based cooperating teacher when determining evidence of the Reading Endorsement competencies (cf. Appendix E).
+The Polk State College Internship Supervisor evaluates the candidate via one capstone course, and considers feedback as provided by the district-based cooperating teacher when determining evidence of the Reading Endorsement competencies (cf. Appendix F).